T

 • Power adapterEssential

-Canada uses Type A and Type B plugs; voltage is 120V.
+Canada uses Type A and Type B plugs (North American standard) and 120V voltage.

 • Portable power bank